urnest/urnest/README.py.md

 xju.cmc.cmclass - provides context management for class attributes that are context managers

-  - managing multiple resource attributes is clumbsy with ExitStack, this module implements
+  - managing multiple resource attributes is clumsy with ExitStack, this module implements
     \__enter__ and \__exit__ automatically to ensure correct ordering and cleanup on exceptions

 xju.cmc.Dict - dictionary that is a context manager for its (context manager) values

-xju.cmc.io - proper context management for e.g. file reading and writing
+xju.cmc.io - pure context management for e.g. file reading and writing

 xju.cmc.tstore - time-based storage, organised as files covering time-ranges